Onyx-Protocol/Onyx/docs/protocol/papers/confidential-assets.md

 performed by the prover who enumerates arbitrary asset IDs is `2^N`.

-**Proof.** The output of a hash function used by [Asset ID Point](ca.md#asset-id-point) algorithm is a random 256-bit string, where the first 255 bits encode the Y coordinate and the last bit encodes the lowest bit of the X coordinate.
-Decoding procedure extracts the Y coordinate as is, verifies that it is below 2^255 + 19 and recovers the matching X coordinate.
+**Proof.** The output of a hash function used by [Asset ID Point](ca.md#asset-id-point) algorithm is a random 256-bit string, where the first 255 bits encode the y-coordinate and the last bit encodes the lowest bit of the x-coordinate.
+Decoding procedure extracts the y-coordinate as is, verifies that it is below 2^255 + 19 and recovers the matching x-coordinate.
 If the procedure fails, hashing and decoding is retried with an incremented counter.

-TBD∎
+The failure can happen in one of 3 cases:

+1. If the y-coordinate is >= than 2^255 - 19.
+2. If the recovered x-coordinate is zero and the lowest bit of x is 1.
+3. If there is no square root for a given y-coordinate.

+We will consider probabilities of failing checks #1 and #2 as negligible:

+1. There are only 19 in 2^255 invalid y-coordinates to fail the check #1.
+2. There are only 2 in (2^255 - 19) valid y-coordinates that fail the check #2 when the x-coordinate has non-zero lowest bit.

+The check #3 fails half the time since there are only half of the valid square roots in the prime field.
+In other words, the probability of choosing an asset ID that hashes to an invalid point is slightly below 1/2.

+As a result, the probability of choosing an asset ID to cause N decoding failures in a row after M tries follows the binomial distribution.
+For probability above 0.5, M equals 2^N. ∎

 **Discussion**